Pope (title): Etymology

 At that time, Pope Vitalian was chief bishop of the apostolic see.

 Later history and contemporary use

 The title Pope continues to be used by Alexandrian bishops; both the Coptic Orthodox and Greek Orthodox Patriarchs of Alexandria are known as the "Pope and Patriarch of Alexandria".

 In the Western Christian world "Pope" is chiefly associated with the Bishops of Rome — from the 5th or 6th century it became, in the West, a title reserved exclusively for these bishops.
 Despite its earlier use to refer to any bishop, in 998 an Archbishop of Milan was rebuked for having called himself "Pope", and in 1073 it was formally decided by Pope Gregory VII that no other bishop of the Catholic Church would hold the title.

 In the Slavic languages of many Eastern Orthodox countries the term "Pope" (поп, піп; pop) means "Priest"; these include Russian, Ukrainian, Serbian, and Bulgarian.
 The Romanian popă has the same meaning.
-When context is clear, "pope" may also be used in English to mean "Eastern Orthodox priest".